Home

 Not too hard - not too soft.
 Just enough to make the notes sound clearly when you strum the guitar.

-5. If the notes are buzzing or dead Move your fingers around to where they do sound clearly.
+5. If the notes are buzzing or dead Move your fingers around to where they do sound clear.
 Keeping the first section of the finger vertical and rotating it to make it more parallel to the string usually helps.

 6. When you get it and it sounds right practice slowly removing your fingers and putting them back to sound the chord.
 Make sure your fingers are relaxed as you move to grab the chord again.